Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Results

 GW190412 was the first detection of a BBH with conclusively unequal component masses: $30.1^{+4.6}_{-5.3}\, M_{\odot}$ and $8.3^{+1.6}_{-0.9}\, M_{\odot}$ and the first observation where subdominant multipole moments were clearly observed.
 GW190412 was also the first observation where an informative precession measurement was inferred, with the posterior deviating significantly from the prior~\cite{LIGOScientific:2020stg}.
 Several groups later re-analysed GW190412 and found similar results~\cite{Colleoni:2020tgc, Zevin:2020gxf, Nitz:2021uxj, Islam:2020reh}.

-We infer that GW190412 has the second most significant measurement of $\rho_{33}$ in O3a.
-We find that the inferred $\rho_{33}$ measurement is inconsistent with noise with $D_{\mathrm{JS}}^{33} = 0.34$, which suggests that the inclusion of higher order multipoles will significantly change the inferred posterior density estimates, a result consistent with parameter estimation studies from Refs.~\cite{LIGOScientific:2020stg,Colleoni:2020tgc,Islam:2020reh}.
-The inferred $\rho_{33}$ measurement is robust since it remains approximately constant for different independent analyses, see Table~\ref{tab:different_0412} \footnote{Islam \emph{et al.}~\cite{Islam:2020reh} also re-analysed GW190412 using the {\sc{NRSur7dq4}} waveform model~\cite{Varma:2019csw} but their samples are not publicly available and therefore not included in this work.}.
+We infer that GW190412 has the second most significant measurement of $\rho_{33}$ in O3a, and that the inferred $\rho_{33}$ measurement is inconsistent with noise with $P_{33} = 0.2\%$.
+This suggests that higher multipoles are present in the system, a result consistent with parameter estimation studies from Refs.~\cite{LIGOScientific:2020stg,Colleoni:2020tgc,Islam:2020reh}.
+In Table~\ref{tab:different_0412}, we present results for the significance of the (3, 3) multipole from several different analyses of GW19041, and consistently show that it is found with a significant SNR. \footnote{Islam \emph{et al.}~\cite{Islam:2020reh} also re-analysed GW190412 using the {\sc{NRSur7dq4}} waveform model~\cite{Varma:2019csw} but their samples are not publicly available and therefore not included in this work.}.

-The evidence for precession in GW190412 is dependent on which Bayesian analysis is considered.
-We calculate that GW190412 shows significant evidence for precession when using data from the initial analysis conducted by the LVK~\cite{LIGOScientific:2020stg}.
-We show that the inferred $\rho_{\mathrm{p}}$ measurement is inconsistent with noise since the Jensen-Shannon divergence is $D_{\mathrm{JS}}^{\mathrm{p}} = 0.26$, which implies that the inferred $\rho_{\mathrm{p}}$ measurement can only be reproduced from noise in $1\%$ of cases, see Figure~\ref{fig:rho_p_events}.
-The low probability of recovering the inferred $\rho_{\mathrm{p}}$ measurement from noise implies that GW190412 may have originated from a binary system with spins misaligned with the total orbital angular momentum.

-When using data produced from a re-analysis of GW190412 using the latest suite of Phenomenological waveform models ({\sc{PhenomX}}~\cite{Pratten:2020fqn, Garcia-Quiros:2020qpx, Pratten:2020ceb, Estelles:2020osj, Estelles:2021gvs})~\cite{Colleoni:2020tgc}, GW190412 shows marginal evidence for precession since the inferred $\rho_{\mathrm{p}}$ is smaller than that reported by the LVK and can be reproduced from noise in $\sim 12\%$ of cases.
+We find that the evidence for precession in GW190412 is dependent on which Bayesian analysis is considered.
+We calculate that GW190412 shows marginal evidence for precession when using data from the initial analysis conducted by the LVK~\cite{LIGOScientific:2020stg}.
+We find that the inferred precession SNR can be reproduced from noise in only 1 in every 100 cases, see Figure~\ref{fig:rho_p_events}.
+However, when using data produced from a re-analysis of GW190412 using the latest suite of Phenomenological waveform models ({\sc{PhenomX}}~\cite{Pratten:2020fqn, Garcia-Quiros:2020qpx, Pratten:2020ceb, Estelles:2020osj, Estelles:2021gvs})~\cite{Colleoni:2020tgc, colleoni_marta_2020_4079188}, hereafter Colleoni \emph{et al.}, GW190412 shows low evidence for precession since the inferred $\rho_{\mathrm{p}}$ is smaller than that reported by the LVK and can be reproduced from noise in 1 in every 20 cases.
 The smaller $\rho_{\mathrm{p}}$ is a consequence of inferring a lower in-plane spin, as shown in Figure~\ref{fig:0412_corner}.
-Colleoni \emph{et al.}~\cite{Colleoni:2020tgc} calculated the Bayes factor in favour of precession and found $\mathcal{B} \sim 2$, which shows positive but no substantial evidence for precession~\cite{Kass:1995aaa}.
-The Bayes factor agrees with the conclusion from comparing $\rho_{\mathrm{p}}$ to the expected noise distribution, as expected since it has previously been shown that there exists a strong relationship between the $\rho_{\mathrm{p}}$ and the Bayes factor~\cite{Green:2020ptm, Pratten:2020igi}.